awsdocs/aws-global-accelerator-dev-guide/doc_source/logging-using-cloudtrail.md

 All Global Accelerator actions are logged by CloudTrail and are documented in the [AWS Global Accelerator API Reference](https://docs.aws.amazon.com/global-accelerator/latest/api/Welcome.html)\.
 For example, calls to the  `CreateAccelerator`, `ListAccelerators` and `UpdateAccelerator` operations generate entries in the CloudTrail log files\.

 Every event or log entry contains information about who generated the request\.
 The identity information helps you determine the following:
-+ Whether the request was made with root or IAM user credentials
++ Whether the request was made with root or AWS Identity and Access Management \(IAM\) user credentials
 + Whether the request was made with temporary security credentials for a role or federated user
 + Whether the request was made by another AWS service

 For more information, see the [CloudTrail userIdentity Element](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-user-identity.html)\.

+## Viewing Global Accelerator events in event history<a name="amazon-aga-events-in-cloudtrail-event-history"></a>

+CloudTrail lets you view recent events in **Event history**\.
+To view events for Global Accelerator API requests, you must choose **US West \(Oregon\)** in the Region selector at the top of the console\.
+For more information, see [Viewing events with CloudTrail event history](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events.html) in the *AWS CloudTrail User Guide*\.

 ## Understanding Global Accelerator log file entries<a name="understanding-global-accelerator-entries"></a>

 A trail is a configuration that enables delivery of events as log files to an Amazon S3 bucket that you specify\.
-Each JSON\-formatted CloudTrail log file can contain one or more log entries\.
+Each JSON\-formatted CloudTrail log file contains one or more log entries\.
 A log entry represents a single request from any source and includes information about the requested action, including any parameters, the date and time of the action, and so on\.
-The log entries are not guaranteed to be in any particular order; they are not an ordered stack trace of API calls\.
+CloudTrail log files aren't an ordered stack trace of the public API calls, so they don't appear in any specific order\.

-The following example shows a CloudTrail log entry that includes these Global Accelerator actions:
+The following example shows a CloudTrail log entry that includes the following Global Accelerator actions:
 + Listing the accelerators for an account: `eventName` is `ListAccelerators`\.
 + Creating a listener: `eventName` is `CreateListener`\.
 + Updating a listener: `eventName` is `UpdateListener`\.